 Once we have the arc value, we find the percent increase from the chord to the arc.

 100 × ((arc - chord) / chord) = percent increase

 100 × ((2967.34 - 2560) / 2560) = 15.91171875%

-Now we just take the same formula as before, but reduce the distance to go from one edge to the other by this percentage to find the corrected 360.
+Now we know the correct speed it needs to rotate at 106.26 FOV is 15.91171875% faster than the base speed (2D distance) we used, so we just take the same formula as before, but reduce the distance to go from one edge to the other by this percentage to find the corrected 360.

 360/fov × (2D edge-to-edge distance - percent difference) = cm/360

 360/106.26 × (16.256 - 15.91171875%) = 46.3108 cm

 With this speed, the chain will move perfectly.
 On the calculator, this is pretty close to a 65% monitor distance match which is what I said in my first post.
 But as you can tell by now, the speed is unique for every FOV.
 You can not just use a fixed monitor distance match % every time.
 Using the calculator to convert monitor distance or 360 distance will not result in a sensitivity match.
 Joshua's method of averaging the correct monitor distance across ALL FOVs and using that averaged percent for everything will not work either.
 The only way to match sensitivity is to match the view speed using this method.

 Games that do not allow you to customize the way they scale the sensitivity with the HFOV usually use 0% match (Call of Duty), 100% match 4:3 which is 75% match at 16:9, or simply 100% match at the correct aspect ratio.
 You can choose to use this method to get an actual sensitivity match between games, or use one of the above distance matches to replicate the above games if you have developed muscle memory with that system.

 edit: The above calculation has an error with percentages.
 The correction is as follows, thanks to Skwuruhl: